microsoft/service-fabric/README.md

 ```

 ## Optional: Enable executing docker without sudo
-By default docker requires root privelages to run.
+By default, docker requires root privileges to run.
 In order to run docker as a regular user (i.e, not root), you need to add the user to the `docker` user group:

 ```sh
 sudo usermod -aG docker ${USER}